 This has a nice blue background with a 1/2″ grid, imperial and metric rulers, and is big enough to cover the entire model.

-EM provides a few basic tools along with the issues.
+A few basic tools are provided along with the issues.
 For example, Issue 01 includes a size #000 Phillips screwdriver, Issue 10 includes a size #0 Phillips screwdriver, Issue 60 includes a size #1 Phillips screwdriver, and Issue 19 includes some simple tweezers.
 I found that these tools are not that great, so instead I used this precision screwdriver/tool set by ORIA:

 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.

 This model is assembled using hundreds of tiny screws.
 I even created a dedicated Screws page with a ton of information about them all.
 The screws are marked by Eaglemoss with designations like AP, BP, AM, CM, etc. As there will be at least 16 types of plastic screws (AP-PP) and at least 19 types of metal screws (AM-SM), keeping them organized is extremely helpful.
 And, since Eaglemoss includes extra screws in every issue, you will need someplace to store them all.

 I bought a cheap 36-slot organizer from Amazon but any similar product would work fine.
 I taped the small designation labels included with the screw bags into each compartment to keep everything tidy.